Design a Catalog

 • Online/VC consult

-By default, Square products (such as the Point of Sale application and the Seller Dashboard) assign the item variation name "Regular" to items that have only one variation.
+By default, Square products (such as the Point of Sale application and the Square Dashboard) assign the item variation name "Regular" to items that have only one variation.
 Square products display items that contain only one variation in a simplified view.
 The following table shows some differences in how the Square product experience differs for items that have one variation versus more than one variation:

 ItemOne item variationMultiple item variations